-According to the guidelines, added sugar should only make up about 10 percent of daily calories consumed.
-This isn’t the first time sugar has been carefully assessed.
-Recent studies now suggest that including sugar in a daily diet can increase the risk for cancer diagnosis, including breast cancer.
+According to the U.S. Departments of Agriculture and Health and Human Services, added sugar should only make up about 10 percent of daily calories consumed.
+Supporting this guidance, studies have suggested that including sugar in a daily diet may increase the risk for cancer, specifically breast cancer.

-“Sugar is an artificially purified, energy-packed compound that is capable of overstimulating the body’s metabolic mechanisms including the production of insulin,” explains Dr. Arcovedo.
+“Sugar is an artificially purified, energy-packed compound that is capable of overstimulating the body’s metabolic mechanisms, including the production of insulin,” explains Dr. Arcovedo.
 “Too much insulin in the body can cause breast cancer cell growth, inflammation and other processes that are counterproductive to the body.”

 So what is the alternative to sugar?
-The answer lies in the produce aisle — fresh fruits and vegetables.
-Dr. Arcovedo suggests limiting sugar intake as much as possible, and reading labels to track how much sugar is in the groceries you buy.
+The answer lies in the produce aisle: fresh fruits and vegetables.
+Dr. Arcovedo suggests limiting sugar intake as much as possible and reading labels to track how much sugar is in the groceries you buy.
 To help curb that sweet tooth, try natural sweeteners like agave nectar or honey in small amounts and, of course, eat as many tasty fruits and vegetables as you’d like.